 If you don't fall asleep within about 20 minutes, leave your bedroom and do something relaxing.
 Read or listen to soothing music.
 Go back to bed when you're tired.
 Repeat as needed.

 2. Pay attention to what you eat and drink

 Nicotine, caffeine and alcohol deserve caution, too.
 The stimulating effects of nicotine and caffeine take hours to wear off and can wreak havoc on quality sleep.
-And even though alcohol might make you feel sleepy at first, it can disrupt sleep later in the night.
+And even though alcohol might make you feel sleepy, it can disrupt sleep later in the night.

 Create a room that's ideal for sleeping.
 Often, this means cool, dark and quiet.
+Exposure to light might make it more challenging to fall asleep.
+Avoid prolonged use of light-emitting screens just before bedtime.
 Consider using room-darkening shades, earplugs, a fan or other devices to create an environment that suits your needs.